-ESG funds for homeless prevention address preventing individuals and families who were recently homeless from becoming homeless again.
-ESG-supported programs are required to provide case management and supportive services, and to connect clients with mainstream resources to increase their likelihood of achieving long-term housing stability.
-ESG clients will receive follow-up contact to determine their housing status after termination of assistance, as required, and provide additional supports as needed to prevent households from becoming homeless again, as well as determine program outcomes.
-It should be noted that Village Rapid Re-housing funds will be used to settle some clients outside of Oak Park, though all clients will be coming from an Oak Park shelter.
-We must repeat that Housing Forward will improve access and address these needs by following Coordinated Entry practices.
-The Village has been very involved in the Continuum Coordinated Entry process.
+ESG activities have the goal of preventing individuals and families who were recently homeless from becoming homeless again.
+Housing Forward ESG-supported activities will provide case management and supportive services, and will connect clients with mainstream resources to increase their likelihood of achieving long-term housing stability.

+ESG clients will receive follow-up contact to determine their housing status after termination of assistance, as required, and provide additional supports, as needed, to prevent households from becoming homeless again, as well as determine program outcomes.
+Housing Forward will improve access and address these needs by following Coordinated Entry practices.